 Make the Walnut Sauce

 In a blender or food processor, add cream, walnuts, salt and cinnamon.
 Mix until all ingredients are well blended.
-If necessary add some water (1/8 cup of water at a time).
+Add some water (1/8 cup of water at a time) if necessary.

-With a paper towel pat the chiles dry, fill them with 4 tablespoons of the meat mixture each and cover with the walnut sauce.
+With a paper towel, pat the chiles dry and fill them with four tablespoons of the meat mixture each.

 Print the Stuffed Poblano Peppers in Walnut Sauce Recipe